Skip to main content

 This creates a healthier and more functional environment for folliculogenesis, the process of an egg maturing within its follicle.
 By reducing local inflammation, these agonists can improve the quality of the oocyte (egg) itself.
 Furthermore, they can influence steroidogenesis, the process by which the ovaries produce hormones.

 In women with PCOS, GLP-1 agonists have been shown to decrease the production of androgens by the ovaries.
-While improved insulin sensitivity is a major contributor to this effect, the presence of GLP-1 receptors on ovarian cells suggests a direct modulatory role in is also at play.
+While improved insulin sensitivity is a major contributor to this effect, the presence of GLP-1 receptors on ovarian cells suggests a direct modulatory role in hormone production is also at play.

 By reducing local inflammation and oxidative stress, GLP-1 agonists can create a healthier ovarian environment conducive to egg development and balanced hormone production.